hosseinphy/hazizi.github.io/_posts/2021-11-19-Bigdata_analysis.md

 categories: big data spark  machine learning
 excerpt: Perform data analysis and machine learning on large messy data sets.
 ---
+# Summary

-In this project, we performed  data manipulation, analysis, and machine learning on the Stack Overflow data set.
+In this project have parsed, cleaned, and processed a 10 GB set of XML files of user actions on the Stack Overflow website.
+By performing SQL-like queries on Spark RDDs and DataFrames, we have answered questions about user behavior to predict the long-term behavior of new users.
+We have trained a word2vec model and a classification model on tags associated with questions.
+These machine learning pipeline were implemented using Spark ML.

 ## Data format & parsing
 The anonymized data are download from aws s3 bucket with the following format: